 Click On Line Data to view an index to 700,000 Montana deaths through 2002.
-It’s arranged by decade, then surname.
+It’s arranged by decade.
 Other free indexes cover marriage and naturalization records of Norwegian immigrants.

 Nebraska State Historical Society

-Under the Search Collections menu, select Additional Research Databases to access indexes to names in cemetery records, county atlases, plat books and prison records.
+From the Search Collections tab, select Additional Research Databases to access indexes to names in cemetery records, county atlases, plat books, old telephone directories, prison records and more.
 The 1860-1954 Tract Books Index covers the first owners of land in Nebraska.
 You’ll also find digitized photos and artifacts under Search Photo Collections.

 This extensive guide to researching your family history in New Hampshire covers all the major record groups and has numerous links to online resources.
 Select a county under County List to get details on resources for every county and town in the state.

 New Jersey State Archives